 Please don’t call us for an update, this allows us to focus on getting your requests actioned as quickly as possible.

 Once the payment holiday has been applied to your account, we’ll write to you confirming when your payment holiday will start.

 Where we can, we’ll start your payment holiday from your next payment.
 However, if your next payment is due in the next few days, your payment holiday may start the following month.

 Due to extremely high volumes of applications right now, it will take us longer than usual to get back to you.

-You do not need to cancel your Direct Debit.
-Keeping it set up makes restarting payments much easier after your payment holiday.
+Do not cancel your Direct Debit - Keeping it set up makes restarting payments much easier after your payment holiday.

 Please bear with us and avoid calling in to check on progress.
 Rest assured we have your application and you’ll hear from us soon.

 There are different ways to apply for a payment holiday, depending on if you’re currently up to date with your mortgage payments or not, or if your mortgage is held under a limited company:

 - If you’re currently up to date with mortgage payments and your mortgage is not held under a limited company, you can apply for a payment holiday on our online application form.

 - If you’re currently behind on your mortgage payments AND/OR your mortgage is held under a limited company, you can see how to apply for a payment holiday on our payment holiday webpage.